uhm-descartes/ee645/morea/linear/lecture-overview.md

 * why logistic regression is a _maximum entropy_ approach
 * _where_ the logit function appears from (in the basic stat approach, we just pulled out of a hat)

-We will then do a demo with the
+We will then do a demo with the weather [data](https://drive.google.com/drive/folders/1TvOiktbpG784mYLSRRjk6LULKVGECH3r?usp=sharing).